 You want to split up the collection?
 When I'm gone?
 Half with you and half with Caroline?
 And then (Pointing to Elisabeth.) your daughters get some and (Pointing to Caroline.) your daughters get some and where will the letters be fifty years from now?
-You think some of them won't be lost along the way?
-They belong in a museum or library and now we have this wonderful opportunity to save them.
-We have to let the Board know as soon as possible.
-(Mocking.)
-We?
+They belong in a museum or library.